 15. Pili Pili/Peri Peri – African Hot Sauce

-Pili Pili or Piri Piri is a famous spicy sauce in this African country.
+Pili Pili or Piri Piri or Peri Peri is a famous spicy sauce in this African country.
 This excellent sauce recipe is made of chilies, onions, and tomatoes.
 After going through the slow cook process, Rwandans will obtain a mixture with a semi-solid texture.

 African bird’s eye chili is a kind of chili that natives in East Africa are also famous for in many countries on this continent.
 The chefs often use this sauce to marinate meat and fish or dip for Sambaza and Brochettes.